Food, Water & Health Tips

 Street Food Safety Tips

-• Carry hand sanitizer or wipes
+• Carry hand sanitizer or cleansing wipes while sightseeing

 Choosing Restaurants Wisely

-• Check recent reviews on trusted platforms
+• Check recent reviews on reliable travel platforms

 Drinking Water Precautions

-• Always drink sealed bottled water
+• Always drink sealed bottled or properly filtered water

-• Check bottle seals before opening
+• Check bottle seals carefully before opening

-• Avoid ice in unknown establishments
+• Avoid ice in unknown cafés, roadside stalls, or smaller establishments

-• Use bottled water for brushing teeth in remote areas
+• Use bottled water for brushing teeth in remote areas when necessary

 🩺 Health & Wellness in India